15 common decorating mistakes and how to fix them!

 Hanging artwork too high or too low can throw off the balance of a room.

 Place the artwork at a height that is appropriate for the use of the room.
-For example, If itโs a hallway then your eye level is higher because you are standing while looking at the artwork.
-If itโs a dining room then eye level is lower because you are sitting while enjoying it.
+For example, if it’s a hallway, then your eye level is higher because you are standing while looking at the artwork.
+If it’s a dining room, then eye level is lower because you are sitting while enjoying it.

 Never hang your artwork before placing your furniture because it should relate directly to what is around it.